 COVID-19: ‘Extraordinary’ role of cleaners praised in Parliament

-Boris Johnson and Jeremy Corbyn have paid tribute in Parliament to the ‘extraordinary’ role of cleaners during the Coronavirus crisis.
+Boris Johnson and Jeremy Corbyn paid tribute in Parliament to the ‘extraordinary’ role of cleaners during the Coronavirus crisis.

 The British Cleaning Council (BCC) has welcomed the supportive comments and is repeating its call for cleaners to be recognised as essential ‘critical or key workers’ due to the vital need to maintain high hygiene standards during the pandemic.